EricR86/vim-firefox-autorefresh/README.md

 If your browser isn't refreshing for the filetypes you're working on, you might need to change the global g:firefox_refresh_files which contains a list of extensions to monitor.
-Currently it defaults to
+Currently it defaults to:

 ```vim
 g:firefox_refresh_files = '*.html,*.htm,*.php,*.py,*.css,*.js'